Culture Conference

 Breakout Sessions:

--Engaged Mindfulness for Resilient and Effective Supervision Vivien Roman-Hampton & Dr. Caitlin Elsaesser
+-Engaged Mindfulness for Resilient and Effective Supervision – Vivien Roman-Hampton and Dr. Caitlin Elsaesser

 Vivien Roman-Hampton is a licensed clinical social worker, doctoral student at the University of Connecticut's School of Social Work, and founder of a group mental health practice dedicated to expanding access for historically marginalized communities.
 She also serves as Director of Outreach and Teacher Development for the Mindfulness Institute for Emerging Adults.
 Vivien holds an MSW from Salem State University and specializes in mindfulness-based interventions, supervision, social justice, and community-engaged research.
 Her work integrates contemplative practices into clinical development with a strong focus on resilience, trauma recovery, and systems change.